In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving White Post

 - If the same rental investor chose to exchange, however, he or she would be able to reinvest the entire $100,000 of equity in the purchase of $400,000 in real estate, assuming the same down payment and loan-to-value ratios.

-As the above example shows, exchanges protect landlords from capital gain taxes as well as facilitating significant portfolio growth and increased return on investment.
-In order to access the full potential of these benefits, it is important to have a good working knowledge of the exchange process and the IRC.
-For instance, an accurate understanding of the key term “like-kind” can uncover possibilities that could have otherwise been dismissed.
+As the above example shows, exchanges shelter rental investors from capital gain taxes as well as facilitating significant portfolio growth and increased return on investment.
+In order to access the full potential of these benefits, it is critical to have a good working knowledge of the exchange process and the IRC.
+For instance, an accurate understanding of the key term “like-kind” can reveal possibilities that could have otherwise been overlooked.

 What is a short-sale?

 Above all, if you need it, members of our staff have CPDE (certified distressed property expert) training.
-We can clarify the consequences of a short-sale help you decide if that choice is right for you and your rental property.
+We can clarify the consequences of a short-sale help you decide if that option is right for you and your rental.

-Our Guide to Real Estate is a helpful tool for everyone who wants to find out more about White Post and surrounding areas.
-The Guide to Real Estate compiles data regarding what has sold and what is currently listed, and a few interesting facts that you might not know.
-Not to mention, our Guide spotlights some fundamentals of living in White Post.
-Of course, all of this is useful for purchasers and sellers, but rental investors and renters should also find this information to be somewhat enlightening.
+Our Guide to Real Estate is a free tool for anyone who wants to learn more about White Post and neighboring areas.
+The Guide to Real Estate compiles information about what has sold and what is on the market, as well as some compelling facts that you may not know.
+Also, our Guide highlights some benefits of life in White Post.
+Definitely, most of this is useful for purchasers and sellers, but owners and tenants will also find this data to be very useful.

-a useful source for landlords in White Post
+a free archive for rental investors in White Post

-- Before you move a tenant into your investment in White Post
+- Before you lease out your property in White Post

 - Collections and evictions